deimantasa/secretum-mobile/README.md

 At first `Secretum` started as a personal project, but with time, I've decided I want to do more.
 This application, `Secretum`, is created with the purpose to share with the community how scalable apps (in Flutter) can be written.
 It also tackled one of the most talked topic in Flutter - [State Management](https://flutter.dev/docs/development/data-and-backend/state-mgmt/options).
 Code itself covers many more topics (read below - [Topics](#topics)).

 ## Limitations
 Unfortunately I don't have iOS/Android device with Face Recognition therefore I was not able to test authentication flow with it.
 It might give some unexpected behaviour.
-Fingers crossed it does't!
+Fingers crossed it does not!

 ## Security
 Passwords are hashed using `SHA512`.
 All your other data is encrypted using `AES`.